ChessChicken-KZ/CursedFabricScala/README.md

 **CursedFabricScala** - a small mod adapter for `babric` allowing coding and running mods written on scala.
 ## Usage for Modders
-Firstly, add this mod as dependency and make sure to have scala sdk.

-1. This mod uses [jitpack.io](https://jitpack.io/) for building and distributing jars.
+This mod uses [jitpack.io](https://jitpack.io/) for building and distributing jars.
 For newer or older versions, [consider checking this page](https://jitpack.io/#ChessChicken-KZ/CursedFabricScala/).
 ```groovy
 repositories {
     maven {